 Caltrans proposes to upgrade existing bridge rails at three individual bridges on SR 29 in Napa County; Dry Creek Bridge at PM 16.48, Perfume Creek Bridge at PM 17.81, and California Drive Undercrossing Bridge at PM 19.04.
+For all three bridges, existing nonstandard right shoulders that are less than 8 feet wide will be widened to standard as part of the Project.
 Figures 2-1, 2-2, and 2-3 and Appendix C (Cross Sections) present more details on the type of work proposed at each bridge.